agaidus/agaidus.github.io/_posts/2016-6-29-SF Muni - Elevation Profiles.md

 By simply appylying this function to the maximum and minimum elevation points (instead of the half-way point as I did in this example) I can get that last piece of info that I want to include in the elevvation profile plots.

 ## Final Elevation Profile Plots
 Now by pulling all of these functions and data together, I write a final plotting function that takes as its input the name of a Muni route name and direction, plots the elevation profile, indicates the point along the route at which the bus line switches neighborhoods, and marks the point of max and min elevation along with the elevation and the cross-street at those points.
 I also calculate the total elevation change per mile and include that in the plot title.
-Below I apply it to a few of my most commonly used buses as well as the routes with the largest and smallest elevation gains.
+Below I apply it to a few of my most commonly used Muni lines as well as the routes with the largest and smallest elevation gains.

 ![png]({{ site.baseurl }}/images/SF%20Muni%20-%20Elevation%20Profiles_57_0.png)